ember-learn/guides-source/guides/release/models/defining-models.md

 `1` will all coerce to `true`, and `false` otherwise.

 Transforms are not required.
-If you do not specify a transform name Ember Data will do no additional processing of the value.
+If you do not specify a transform name EmberData will do no additional processing of the value.

 #### Custom Transforms